oliversalzburg/TimeBeam/README.md

 ### Selection
 By default, anything that *intersects* with the selection rectangle is selected.
-If you hold <kbd>Ctrl</kbd>, anything that is *contained* within the selection rectangle is selected.
+If you hold <kbd>Alt</kbd>, anything that is *contained* within the selection rectangle is selected.
+Holding <kbd>Ctrl</kbd> allows you pick single tracks in and out of the selection.

 ---